leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 Save the modifications and push them on Github :rocket:!
 Well done, you have now everything you need to create your blog.

-However, we have only seen here a very small part of the possibilities offered by Jekyll and Minimal Mistakes.
+The reader must be warned that this document is not exhaustive and that Jekyll and Minimal Mistakes offer many other possibilities.
 All of them are easily modifiable and there are a lot of features to be discovered.
-Feel free to explore the documentations to explore all the possibilities and make your blog your own:
+Feel free to explore the documentations to explore all the possibilities and make your blog more personal:
 - [Jekyll documentation](https://jekyllrb.com/docs/)
 - [Minimale Mistakes documentations](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)